Ultreya is a Spanish word for "Keep on going!" or "Onward!"

 The witness speaker normally consults with the Spiritual Advisor before the Ultreya.

-The leader of the ultreya should take care not to exceed to time alloted for this part.
+The leader of the Ultreya should take care not to exceed to the time allotted for this part.

 Spiritual Advisor Summation